quanvuong/paper_summaries/Meta_Learning/README.md

 - Proposes an objective that can be differentiated n times to obtain an estimate of the n-th order gradient of the original objective.

-- The original objective takes the form of sum of cost nodes in a stochastic computational graphs.
+- The original objective takes the form of sum of cost nodes in a stochastic computational graph.